ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Checks RAM usage.
 If free RAM is less than the firmware file size, reboots the router.

 ## Installation
-Before using MerlinAutoUpdate-Router, ensure the following prerequisites are met:
+Before using MerlinAU, ensure the following prerequisites are met:

 An ASUS router running Asuswrt-Merlin firmware.
 Access to the router's command line interface (SSH or Telnet).
 A working internet connection on the router.

-To install MerlinAutoUpdate-Router, follow these steps:
+To install MerlinAutoUpdate, follow these steps:

 Enable SSH on your router if not already enabled.
 Use your preferred SSH client to connect to the router.